NyKepler/BINP52_CNA_Framework/README.md

 Finally, we used the outputs from the above step to extract the sample-by-component matrix as well as the samply-by-signature cosine similarity matrix (see `workflow/scripts/panConusig_pair_local_3.R` for details).

 ## Acknowledgement
+Thanks a lot to all the support and advice from [Ingrid Lab](https://github.com/IngridHLab)!

 ## Other information
 If you have any questions towards the workflow, such as handling the reference files, please feel free to contact the author through email: gu5747ta-s@student.lu.se.